Tizios9999/glitch-reporter-frontend/README.md

 ## Getting Started

-To have a working copy of the project, you can clone it from here.
+To have a working copy of the interface locally on your device, you can clone it from here.

 ### Installation